The Karate Kid Part III

 The Karate Kid Part III is a 1989 American martial arts drama film, the third entry in the Karate Kid franchise and a sequel to The Karate Kid Part II (1986).
 It stars Ralph Macchio, Pat Morita, Robyn Lively, and Thomas Ian Griffith in his film debut.
 As was the case with the first two films in the series, it was directed by John G. Avildsen and written by Robert Mark Kamen, with stunts choreographed by Pat E. Johnson and music composed by Bill Conti.
-In the film, the returning John Kreese, with the help of his best friend Terry Silver, attempts to gain revenge on Daniel and Mr. Miyagi which involves hiring a ruthless martial artist and harming their relationship.
+In the film, the returning John Kreese, with the help of his former army friend Terry Silver, attempts to gain revenge on Daniel and Mr. Miyagi which involves recruiting a ruthless martial artist and harming their relationship.

 Though moderately successful at the box office, The Karate Kid Part III received generally negative reviews, with criticism aimed at its rehashing of elements found in its two predecessors, though Griffith's performance as Silver received praise from some critics.
-It was followed by The Next Karate Kid in 1994.
+It was followed by The Next Karate Kid in 1994, with Morita reprising his role as Mr. Miyagi.
+This was the final Karate Kid film to have Avildsen as a director before his retirement in 1999.
+It was also Macchio's last involvement with the Karate Kid franchise until Cobra Kai (2018–2025).

 Plot

-In September 1985, John Kreese, broke and destitute after the loss of his students due to the events in The Karate Kid, visits his Vietnam War comrade, a shady businessman named Terry Silver.
-Silver vows to personally help him get revenge on Daniel LaRusso and Mr. Miyagi and re-establish Cobra Kai.
-Silver sends Kreese to Tahiti to relax and hires Mike Barnes, a vicious national karate champion, to challenge Daniel at the upcoming All-Valley Karate Tournament.
-Upon returning to Los Angeles from Okinawa, Daniel and Miyagi discover that the South Seas apartment complex is being renovated, leaving Miyagi unemployed and Daniel homeless.
-Miyagi allows Daniel to live in his home, as his mother Lucille is in New Jersey to care for his ill uncle.
-Daniel uses his college funds to help finance Miyagi's dream of opening a bonsai shop, and Miyagi makes him a partner in the business.
-Meanwhile, Silver approaches Daniel and Miyagi as a friend, claiming that Kreese is dead and that he is apologizing on his behalf.

-Visiting the pottery store across the street, Daniel meets one of the employees, Jessica Andrews.
-He later finds out that she is from Columbus, Ohio and has not made any friends yet during the two months she has worked there.
-After seeing a picture of her rock climbing with a man whose face had been torn out of the photo, they plan to go out on a date that evening.
-However, when Daniel comes to pick Jessica up, they decide just to be friends as he learns that Jessica has made up with her boyfriend.